microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 ## Application Firmware

-The example firmware uses TCD peripheral to scale-up the system clock frequency.
-In this firmware, the system clock is configured to operate at 24MHz.
-The TCD peripheral is configured to run at 48MHz with PLL as its clock input.
-Configure the TCD peripheral in two ramp mode.
-The compare Set and Clear A and B registers are loaded with 10us, 30us, 50us and 80us respectively.
+The example firmware uses a TCD peripheral to scale up the system clock frequency.
+In this firmware, the system clock is configured to operate at 24 MHz.
+The TCD peripheral is configured to run at 48 MHz with PLL as its clock input.
+Configure the TCD peripheral in Two Ramp mode.
+The compare Set and Clear registers A, B are loaded with 10 μs, 30 μs, 50 μs and 80 μs.
 The TCD peripheral is configured in two ramp mode.
-The waveform outputs are observed as soon as the TCD peripheral is enabled.
+The waveform outputs are observed when the TCD peripheral is enabled.

 ## Appendix

-MCC – MPLAB® Code Configurator is a graphical programming environment that generates seamless, easy to understand C code to give a head start to the project, saving the designer’s time to initialize and configure all the modules, and to go through the datasheets.
+MPLAB® Code Configurator (MCC) is a graphical programming environment that generates seamless, easy-to-understand C code to give a head start to the project, saving the designer’s time to initialize and configure all the modules and go through the data sheets.
 Using an instructive interface, it enables and configures all peripherals and functions specific to the application requirements.

 **Start by creating a new Project and open MCC**

 * Open MPLAB X IDE
-* Go to File > New Project
+* Go to **File** and click **New Project**.
-* Select Microchip Embedded > Standalone Project
+* Select **Microchip Embedded** and click **Standalone Project**.
 * Enter the device name.
-In this case, select AVR128DB48 device
+In this case, select **AVR128DB48** device.
-* Name the project
+* Name the project.
-* Launch MCC tool by navigating to **“Tools -> Embedded -> MPLAB Code Configurator v4: Open/Close”**.
+* Launch MCC tool by navigating to **“Tools**, **Embedded** and **MPLAB Code Configurator v4: Open/Close”**.
 Alternatively, click the MCC icon to launch the MCC tool.

 ## System configuration

 * **System Clock**
-Open **Clock Control** setup present under **System** dropdown menu in **Project Resources** tab.
+Open **Clock Control** setup present under **System** drop down menu in **Project Resources** tab.

 * Clock Selection: **Internal high-frequency Osc**
 * Internal Osc.
-Freq.: **1-32MHz internal Osc**
+Freq.: **1-32 MHz internal Osc**
 * Osc.
-Freq. selection: **24MHz**
+Freq. selection: **24 MHz**
 * Multiplication Factor: **2x**
 * Ext. clock source for PLL: **OSCHF**